Choosing the Right Greenhouse: Options and Considerations

 The Harrod Horticultural folks say, “It may be that you don’t have the space for a standalone greenhouse, but fear not.
 Mini greenhouses are a much cheaper, lighter, easier-to-install alternative that still offers an environment for your plants to thrive.”

 Mini greenhouses are great if you don’t have much space – particularly good for things like raising seedlings and growing tomatoes.
-But you need to keep a careful eye on the temperature inside.

 Image credit: Zest Outdoor Living